Uncovered (short story collection)

 Uncovered is the eighth in a series of collections of short stories by Australian author Paul Jennings.
 It was first released in 1995.

 The stories

 For Ever

 A deliberately humorless melancholic drama about a terminally-ill boy (Tim) who wants nothing more than to see snow.
 His non-verbal brother (Richard) is obsessed with toilet paper and honey and says nothing but "Aargh".
 Could this obsession be linked to his brother's desire?

 Too Many Rabbits

-A boy whose parents own a bookshop buys a rabbit from a girl who owns a pet shop.
+A boy whose parents own a bookshop buys a rabbit from a girl who owns a junk shop.
 When the rabbit has babies, he keeps them hidden in a secret room but the breeding starts to get out of control.
 Caring for and hiding hundreds of rabbits soon becomes an impossible task.
+Was adapted as an episode of Driven Crazy.

 A Mouthful

 A girl has a father who loves playing practical jokes on her friends whenever they come for a sleepover.
 One night, however, he ends up becoming the victim of his own joke.